Gladys supports cameras that expose a RTSP or HTTP stream.

 Here is an example of an HTTP URL:

-If you don't find this information on your camera manual, you can use this website: https://www.ispyconnect.com/sources.aspx, a database of cameras with their connection information.
+If you can't find this information on your camera manual, try using this website: https://www.ispyconnect.com/sources.aspx (this is a database of cameras with their relevant connection information).

 There is a even a built-in URL generator.